George Cecil Ives: Order of Chaeronea

-In the autumn of 1893, George Ives set up a secret society to promote homosexuality.
-His diary entry for October stated that his time was, 'so full of plotting and planning'.
-The secret society was named the order of Chaeronea after the battle of the same name where the male lovers of the Theban Band were killed in 338 BC.
-The 'rules of purpose' stated that the order was, 'A theory of life', although its purpose was mostly political.
-Many of the members were gay men although some were lesbian women.
+In the autumn of 1893, Ives founded a secret male homosexual society named the Order of Chaeronea, after the battle of the same name where the male lovers of the Sacred Band of Thebes were killed in 338 BC.
+The Order of Chaeronea's "rules of purpose" stated that it was "A theory of life," although its purpose was mostly political.
+Most of the members were gay men, though some lesbian women were members as well.

-The 'service of Initiation' for the Order of Chaeronea still survives and contains the 'Vow that shall make you one of our number' :
+The "service of Initiation" for the Order of Chaeronea still survives and contains the "Vow that shall make you one of our number":

-That you will never vex or persecute lovers.
-That all real love shall be to you as a sanctuary.
-That all heart-love, legal and illegal, wise and unwise, happy and disastrous, shall yet be consecrate for that love's Holy Presence dwelt there.

-Its unknown exactly how many people were a part of Ives's Order of Chaeronea as no membership lists survive and the members most likely referred to each other by initials if at all.
-However, at the Orders peak it most likely had perhaps two or three hundred members.
-Ives made sure that the order was kept secret and that it was kept vital, telling new members that, 'Thou art forbidden to mention who belongs to anybody outside it.'
-According to George Ives the order was not set up so that men could meet for sex, writing that sex 'is forbidden on duty.'
-He continued to say that, 'All flames are pure.'
-It is said that Oscar Wilde was an early recruit of the Order of Chaeronea, 'Oscar Wilde's influence will be considerable, I think,' Ives wrote in his diary on the 26th October.
+It is unknown exactly how many people were a part of the Order of Chaeronea, as no membership lists survive and the members most likely referred to each other by initials, if at all.
+However, at the Order's peak, it most likely had two or three hundred members.
+Secrecy was tantamount to the order, with new members being told, "Thou art forbidden to mention who belongs to anybody outside it."
+According to Ives, the purpose of the order was not for men to meet each other for sex, writing that sex "is forbidden on duty" and "All flames are pure."
+It is said that Oscar Wilde was an early recruit of the Order of Chaeronea; Ives wrote in his diary that "Oscar Wilde's influence will be considerable, I think."